 Comprehensive source of statistics for world religions.

 Comprehensive source of statistics for world religions.
-"Adherents" is defined as followers, and this site includes 43,870 adherent statistics and religious geography citations, referencing published membership/adherent statistics and congregation statistics for over 4,200 religions, churches, denominations, religious bodies, faith groups, tribes, cultures, movements, ultimate concerns, etc.
+"Adherents" is defined as followers; this site includes 43,870 adherent statistics and religious geography citations.
+It references published membership/adherent statistics and congregation statistics for over 4,200 religions, churches, denominations, religious bodies, faith groups, tribes, cultures, movements, ultimate concerns, etc.

 Digital collection from libraries and museums across Alabama.